bniculea/java-course/chapter15/chapter15.md

   ```
 - After calling the `setColor` method, the object named `bogdanCar`, will have a different value for the `color` field.
 This illustrates how each object is isolated from another object created from the same class.
-- Usually, you say we have 2 different instances of the `Car` class, if we are in the same situation as above.
+- Usually, we say that we have 2 different instances of the `Car` class, if we are in the same situation as above.
 - For now, we will stop it here.
 In the next lesson we will have a deep dive into the constructors and `this` keyword.

 ## Homework exercises